Houston and Southeast Texas

 While the LSHT trail is marked extensively on trees along the route, directional signs are few and far between.
 Hiking by GPS or compass is necessary.

-Water and restrooms aren’t available on the trail so pack accordingly.
-The best way to find the numbered trailheads is through the maps feature of smart phones.
-And remember to drop a pin when you park as a point of reference and to find your vehicle.
+Water and restrooms aren’t available on the trail, so pack accordingly.
+The best way to find the numbered trailheads is through the maps feature of smartphones.
+Remember to drop a pin when you park as a point of reference and to locate your vehicle.

-The trail is narrow with tall underbrush in some places.
-Dogs are allowed on leash.
-Not ideal hike for first time hikers or young children.
-Though teens and adults enjoy the challenge.
+The trail is narrow, with tall underbrush in some places.
+Dogs are allowed on leashes.
+This is not an ideal hike for first-time hikers or young children, though teens and adults enjoy the challenge.

 Remember to look for ticks after hiking.